 - a) There is hereby established a Community Preservation Committee, consisting of seven (7) voting members pursuant to MGL Chapter 44B.
-The composition of the committee, the appointing authority, specific roles, and the term of office for the committee members shall be as follows: - b) One member of the Board of Selectmen or their designee, as designated by a majority vote of the entire current membership of the Board of Selectmen for a term of one year and thereafter for a term of one year. - c) One member of the community at large as designated by a majority vote of the entire current membership of the Board of Selectmen for a term of three years. - d) One member of the Conservation Commission as designated by a majority vote of the entire current membership of the Conservation Commission for a term of three years.
+The composition of the committee, the appointing authority, specific roles, and the term of office for the committee members shall be as follows: - b) One member of the Board of Selectmen or their designee, as designated by a majority vote of the entire current membership of the Board of Selectmen for a term of one year and thereafter until a duly appointed successor is named. - c) One member of the Open Space Committee as designated by a majority vote of the entire current membership of the Open Space Committee for a term of one year and thereafter until a duly appointed successor is named.

-- e) One member of the Planning Board as designated by a majority vote by a majority vote of the entire current membership of the Planning Board for an initial term of two years and thereafter for a term of three years. - f) One member of the Historical Commission as designated by a majority vote of the entire current membership of the Historical Commission for an initial term of one year and thereafter for a term of three years. - g) One member of the Parks and Recreation Commission as designated by a majority vote of the entire current membership of the Parks and Recreation Commission for an initial term of one year and thereafter for a term of three years. - h) One member of the West Newbury Housing Authority as designated by a majority vote of the entire current membership of the Housing Authority for an initial term of two years and thereafter for a term of three years. - i) The Town Manager or designee shall serve Ex Officio. - j) Each member of the Committee shall serve for the term as set forth above, or until the person no longer serves in the Community Preservation Committee position or on the board or committee as set forth above, whichever is earlier.
-Any committee shall designate a replacement at its next meeting should a vacancy occur. - k) Should any of the Commissions, Boards, Councils or Committees who have appointment authority under this Section be no longer in existence for whatever reason, the absent appointment authority for that Commission, Board, Council, or Committee shall be assumed by the Board of Selectmen, who may appoint a replacement member from the community at-large. - 1) Any member of the Committee may be removed for cause by their respective authority after hearing. - m) The Committee shall elect a Chairman, Vice Chairman, and a Secretary annually from its membership. - n) No person shall hold the seat of Chairman for more than one year in three consecutive years.
+- d) One member of the Conservation Commission as designated by a majority vote of the entire current membership of the Conservation Commission for a term of one year and thereafter until a duly appointed successor is named. - e) One member of the Planning Board as designated by a majority vote by a majority vote of the entire current membership of the Planning Board for a term of one year and thereafter until a duly appointed successor is named. - f) One member of the Historical Commission as designated by a majority vote of the entire current membership of the Historical Commission for an initial term of one year and thereafter until a duly appointed successor is named. - g) One member of the Parks and Recreation Commission as designated by a majority vote of the entire current membership of the Parks and Recreation Commission for an initial term of one year and thereafter until a duly appointed successor is named. - h) One member of the West Newbury Housing Authority as designated by a majority vote of the entire current membership of the Housing Authority for a term of one year and thereafter until a duly appointed successor is named. - i) The Town Manager or designee shall serve Ex Officio. - Each member of the Committee shall serve for the term as set forth above, or until the person no longer serves in the Community Preservation Committee position or on the board or committee as set forth above, whichever is earlier.
+Any committee shall designate a replacement at its next meeting should a vacancy occur. - k) Should any of the Commissions, Boards, Councils or Committees who have appointment authority under this Section be no longer in existence for whatever reason, the absent appointment authority for that Commission, Board, Council, or Committee shall be assumed by the Board of Selectmen, who may appoint a replacement member from the community at-large. - 1) Any member of the Committee may be removed for cause by their respective authority after hearing. - m) The Committee shall elect a Chairman, Vice Chairman, and a Secretary annually from its membership.